-Arranging a funeral or cremation in Alabama
+Arranging a Funeral or Cremation Service in Alabama

 This guide aims to answer some key questions about making funeral or cremation arrangements in Alabama.
 We provide an overview of some legal aspects of making funeral plans specific to Alabama funeral laws and what funeral or cremation costs to expect.